 A country located in central to eastern Europe.
 It is bordered by five countries: Poland to the north, Ukraine to the east, Hungary to the south, and others.
 During its transition to a non-socialist new system, it peacefully separated from Czechoslovakia in 1993 to become a new nation.
 Traditionally an agricultural country, in recent … Read More

+Hello, Mr. Abe.
+This is an explanation of the origin of the surname Abe, which is shared by your ancestors and friends.
 The surname Abe has three common kanji characters.
 They are written horizontally in three lines in the center.
 Regarding their origin, it is thought they all stem from the same root.
-It is likely that when kanji characters were later assigned to the ancient clan “Abe,” which existed before the introduction of kanji, various … Read More
+It … Read More

-Main meanings of “Uzumaki” Swirls of water or gas.
+Main meanings of “Uzumaki”.
+It’s not just about name of the manga’s character or anime.
+Swirls of water or gas.
 Swirl-like patterns or shapes.
 A state where things are intensely clashing and moving.
 Japanese Surname An extremely rare surname with only about 10 people bearing it nationwide.
-The origin of the surname written with different kanji characters, “太巻 (Uzumaki)”, is said to be Ayagawa Town … Read More
+The origin of the surname written with … Read More

 Main meanings: Prefecture name and prefectural capital name A prefecture located on the Pacific coast in the southeastern part of the Chubu region.
 Historically formed from the three provinces of Izu, Suruga, and Totomi.
 The provincial capital of Suruga Province was established here in ancient times.
 After the Nanboku-chō period, it became the castle … Read More